 Litigation.
 Jim's litigation practice includes administrative litigation and civil litigation at the district court level, before the Iowa Supreme Court and the Court of Appeals for the Eighth and Sixth Circuits.
 Jim's experience includes conducting hearings before administrative agencies, such as the Iowa Department of Transportation and the Iowa Department of Natural Resources, conducting jury and bench trials in the Iowa District Courts and United States District Courts in both the Northern and Southern Districts of Iowa and arguing appeals before both the Iowa Supreme Court and the Iowa Court of Appeals.
 Much of his practice involves representing businesses in disputes with governmental agencies, including the Iowa Department of Natural Resources, the Iowa Department of Transportation, the Surface Transportation Board, Federal Railroad Administration, the Agriculture and Land Stewardship Agency, the Iowa Utilities Board, the United States Environmental Protection Agency and the United States Office of Surface Mining.

 Jim is currently serving as Chair of the Iowa Bar Association's Environmental and Natural Resources Law Section and has also served as Chair of that Section's DNR Procedural Rules Revision Committee.
 Jim has also served as Chair of the Administrative Law Section of the Iowa Bar Association.
 He was also a member of the Iowa State Bar Association's Task Force on Administrative Law, which prepared an extensive redraft of Iowa's administrative laws.
-Since 2006, Jim has been selected for inclusion in Best Lawyers® for Environmental Law and in 2013 and 2017 was named Best Lawyers' Lawyer of the Year in Environmental Law.
+Jim has been selected for inclusion in Super Lawyers® for Environmental Law and Best Lawyers® for Environmental Law.
+In 2013 and 2017 Jim was named Best Lawyers' Lawyer of the Year in Environmental Law.

 Jim received his B.S., magna cum laude, in 1980 from the University of Nebraska at Omaha and his J.D., with distinction, from the University of Iowa in 1984.
 He was admitted to the Iowa bar in 1985.